Adman/school/ai/project/README.md

 We pick randomly `n` individuals from the population and select the one with the best fitness amongst them.
-The second parent cannot be the same one, so pick `n` individuals from the population without the first parent and select the one with the best fitness once again.
+The second parent cannot be the same one, so we pick `n` individuals from the population without the first parent and select the one with the best fitness once again.

 #### Roulette